 - Fatigue.
 Truck drivers travel hundreds of miles a day, often through boring terrain, for many hours at a time.
 It is common for them to drive at night, which disrupts the body’s natural nighttime sleeping cycle.
 Fatigue not only puts a driver at risk of falling asleep behind the wheel, but also makes them less attentive and slows the ability for the driver to react to hazards.
 The FMCSA reported that, in 2017, 35 percent of all fatal crashes and 22 percent of all injury accidents involving commercial trucks took place between the hours of 6 pm and 6 am.

 - Impairment by alcohol or drugs, including prescription, illegal, and over-the-counter medications.
 Alcohol and drugs erode the skills needed for driving, such as the ability to complete two tasks at once, to respond quickly and appropriately to hazards, to properly scan the roadway, and to control the vehicle.
 In 2017, 252 truck drivers who were killed in semi-truck accidents tested positive for at least one drug, the FMCSA reported.
+Which is the real concern with drunk driving.

 - Traffic congestion, when coupled with distraction or other factors, can lead to an accident involving a semi-truck.